sheldonhull/sheldonhull.hugo/content/notes/development/go/logging.md

 ## Logging

-At this stage, I'm using [zerolog](https://github.com/rs/zerolog) as I found it very easy to get moving with structured logs.
+At this stage, I'm using [zerolog](https://github.com/rs/zerolog) as I found it very easy to get started with structured logs.

 The output of this demo looks pretty good!